dwrobel/flatcam/README.md

 - when in Basic mode the Tool type of the tool in the Geometry UI Tool Table after isolating a Gerber object is automatically selected as 'C1'
 - let the multiprocessing Pool have as many processes as needed
 - added a new Preferences setting allowing a custom mouse line width (to make it thicker or thinner)
+- changed the extension of the Tool Database file to FlatDB for easy recognition (in the future double clicking such a file might import the new tools in the FC database)

 24.12.2019